What is SEND and SEND support?

 This section is also appropriate for children and young people who are looked after by the Local Authority (corporate parent)

-- Your child’s targets will be reviewed 3 times a year and we will work with you to review and plan these.
-If we involve outside agencies to provide your child with ‘enhanced’ support you will also be invited to a meeting to assess progress, make plans for the next academic year and talk about how you can support your child at home.
+- Your child’s targets will be reviewed three times a year and we will work with you to review and plan these.
+If we involve outside agencies to provide your child with ‘enhanced’ support you will also be invited to a meeting to assess progress, make plans for the next academic year and talk about how you can support your child at home

-How does the school support children with medical conditions?
+How does Ridgeway support children with medical conditions?

-How is our school accessible to children with SEND?
+How is Ridgeway accessible to children with SEND?

-- Extra-curricular activities are accessible for children with SEN.
+- Extra-curricular activities are accessible for children with SEND

-How will we support your child when they are joining the school?
+How will we support your child when they are joining Ridgeway?
 Leaving the school?
 Or moving to another class?

 We recognise that transitions can be difficult for a child with SEND, and we take steps to ensure that any transition is a smooth as possible.